 - Checking your vital signs and testing your blood and urine,

 - Interviewing the arresting officer, etc.

 If your case goes to jury trial, the DRE will be called to testify against you.
 Jurors will hear the evidence collected by the investigator in court and have to make a determination of guilt or innocence based on that information.
 The Constitution allows for your DUI lawyer to question these experts.
 Your best chances for fighting this kind of expert testimony is to ensure you don’t talk to officers until you have an attorney present.
 The criminal defense attorneys at the Johnson Criminal Law Group are experts in this field of law and present the best chance for you to protect your rights and liberty against illegal investigations by the police.

 It is highly advisable that you refuse to discuss anything about your current circumstances with investigating officers or anyone else who you might be housed with if you are detained.

-Call our law office today to get the best criminal defense representation in Orange County.
+Call our law office today to get the defense representation in Orange County.